CaulySquare/CaulySquare_Android/README.md

 CaulySquareExample-android
 ==========================

-A sample project for CaulySquare SDK for android
+A sample project for CaulySquare SDK for android.